Has life given you a wake-up call?

 Play is the missing piece of the puzzle.

 Human beings are born to play.
-We can integrate health and fitness seamlessly into our lives with a playful approach.
+With a playful approach, we can integrate health and fitness seamlessly into our lives.

 Yet, it’s absent from so many diet and fitness books, challenges, resolutions, and programs.